-The six CCGs have successfully maintained a formal Staff Engagement Group (SEG) while working virtually.
-The group includes core members and various volunteers from all directorates and reports directly to the Communications, Engagement, Equality and Employment Committees in Common (CEEE).
-During 2020/21, the group has supported staff events, charity and health awareness days, and refresher training for mental health first aiders.
-It provides monthly feedback on key issues.
+The six CCGs have successfully maintained a formal Staff Engagement Group (SEG) while working virtually, which includes core members and various volunteers from all directorates and reports directly to the Communications, Engagement, Equality and Employment Committees in Common (CEEE).
+During 2020/21, the group have continued to support staff events, supported charity and health awareness days, initiated investment in Mental Health First Aiders refresher training and provide monthly feedback on key issues.

-The group has supported the business cycle review of a significant number of aligned HR policies.
+The group have supported the business cycle review of a significant number of aligned HR Policies.